akashacms/epub-guide/documents/5-structure.html.md

 So far we've walked you through the EPUB Skeleton, demonstrating how to [install AkashaEPUB](2-installation.html) and [create content in an AkashaEPUB project](3-creating-content.html).
 It's now time to go over details of how such a project is structured.

 There are two different aspects to the "structure" of an AkashaEPUB project.
 One is obviously the content structure of your book.
-While you're the one most responsible for the content of your book, we'll give a few ideas.
-The other aspect is the directory layout and different tools that are used.
+Obviously you are responsible for the structure of the content of your book.
+What we mean here by _structure_ is the directory layout and some important files to consider.

-AkashaEPUB helps you to organize your book into chapters, and sub-chapters.
-You can nest the chapter structure as deeply as you like, and AkashaEPUB will construct the table of contents for you and ensure the reading order of the pages is correct.
-Your readers may hate you if the chapter nesting gets too deep, however.

-The EPUB standard uses metadata to identify the book, and one or more navigation documents to help the reader navigate the book.
-AkashaEPUB generates all that for you.
+The EPUB standard uses metadata files (the OPF and NCX files) to identify the book, and the files it contains.
+A navigation document contains a _table of contents_ to help the reader navigate the book.
+AkashaEPUB generates the metadata files for you, while you must create the navigation document.
 AkashaEPUB generates that metadata from data you provide, and from the files you put in the filesystem.
-Your task is to put book metadata in the `book.yml`, to create the `<nav>` element containing the table of contents, and to put CSS, JavaScript, image and font files in the directories.

-The `config.js` documentation on the AkashaCMS website ([akashacms.com/configuration/index.html](http://akashacms.com/configuration/index.html)) documents that object, primarily in the context of website configuration.
-AkashaEPUB almost eliminates any need to use that config object, unless you have peculiar needs.

 # AkashaCMS Directory structure and how it's used in AkashaEPUB